Anna Cummer

 Anna Cummer (born January 2, 1977) is a Canadian actress.
 She was born in Singapore to Canadian parents.
 She spent half of her adolescence in Southeast Asia and the other half in Saskatoon, Saskatchewan, Canada.
 She finished high school in Hong Kong at the French International School of Hong Kong and studied drama in England where she completed the Master of Performing Arts.
 Since returning to Canada in 2001, Cummer has put her talents to good use as a voiceover artist, working in film and television, and performing in theatrical productions.
-As a voice actress, Cummer is best known as the voice of Strawberry in Strawberry Shortcake's Berry Bitty Adventures, Mea from Popotan, Nozomi Daichi from The Daichis and Miyu Kuroi from the Mega Man NT Warrior series.
+As a voice actress, Cummer is best known as the voice of Strawberry Shortcake in Strawberry Shortcake's Berry Bitty Adventures, Mea from Popotan, Nozomi Daichi from The Daichis and Miyu Kuroi from the Mega Man NT Warrior series.

 As a theatre actress, Cummer is a recipient of several Jessie nominations and awards.

 She also voiced the English dub of Shinbi from The Haunted House animated series.